randomllama/CrunchyXBMC/README.md

 CrunchyXBMC
 ==========

-Crunchyroll;xbmc
+Crunchyroll
-A XBMC plugin for Cruchyroll.
+A KODI (XBMC) plugin for Cruchyroll.
 This plugin a an amalgamation of some of my own code and other's patches.

 Legacy Builds at https://code.google.com/p/urlxl-repo/